Commit-Boost/commit-boost-client/docs/docs/developing/prop-commit-signing.md

 The Signing ID is decoupled from your module's human-readable name (the `module_id` field in the Commit Boost configuration file) so that any changes to your module name will not invalidate signatures from previous versions.
 Similarly, if you don't change the module ID but *want* to invalidate previous signatures, you can modify the signing ID and it will do so.
 Just ensure your users are made aware of the change, so they can update it in their Commit Boost configuration files accordingly.

+## Nonces

+Your module has the option of using **Nonces** for each of its signature requests.
+Nonces are intended to be unique values that establish a sequence of signature requests, distinguishing one signature from another - even if all of their other payload information is identical.
+When making a request for a signature, you may include a unique nonce as part of the request; the signature will include it in its data, ensuring that things like replay attacks cannot be used for that signature.

+If you want to use them within your module, your module (or whatever remote backend system it connects to) **will be responsible** for storing, comparing, validating, and otherwise using the nonces.
+Commit-Boost's signer service by itself **does not** store nonces or track which ones have already been used by a given module.

+In terms of implementation, the nonce format conforms to the specification in [EIP-2681](https://eips.ethereum.org/EIPS/eip-2681).
+It is an unsigned 64-bit big-endian integer, with a minimum value of 0 and a maximum value of `2^64-2`.
+We recommend using `2^64-1` as a signifier indicating that your module doesn't use nonces, rather than using 0 for such a purpose.

 ## Structure of a Signature

 The form proposer commitment signatures take depends on the type of signature being requested.
 BLS signatures take the [standard form](https://eth2book.info/latest/part2/building_blocks/signatures/) (96-byte values).
 ECDSA (Ethereum EL) signatures take the [standard Ethereum ECDSA `r,s,v` signature form](https://forum.openzeppelin.com/t/sign-it-like-you-mean-it-creating-and-verifying-ethereum-signatures/697).
-In both cases, the data being signed is a 32-byte hash - the root hash of an SSZ Merkle tree, described below:
+In both cases, the data being signed is a 32-byte hash - the root hash of a composite two-stage [SSZ Merkle tree](https://thogiti.github.io/2024/05/02/Merkleization.html), described below:

 <center>